 - Physical or mental health issues

-- Grief, whether from the death of a loved one or the loss of a friendship
+- Grief, or grieving alone — whether following the death of a loved one or the loss of a friendship

 - “Empty Man Syndrome,” a term that describes depression and loneliness in a subset of men who are often in their forties, single or divorced, live alone, have no close friends, and either dislike their job or are unemployed

 - Frequent social media use and making comparisons to others on various social media platforms

 - Being part of an already marginalized group of people, such as being queer, transgender, or BIPOC

 - COVID-19 and its lasting effects on socialization